Can I use CLA safflower seed oil for skincare? Read this article to understand how this oil can benefit you if you have acne, eczema, or psoriasis.

 Safflower Oil for Skin Benefits

 For skin benefits, this oil is rich in vitamin E, anti-inflammatory, and anti-oxidant qualities.
-These attributes are essential for retaining water and moisture in the skin and also reduces acne sports.
+These attributes are essential for retaining water and moisture in the skin and also reducing acne spots.

 It is good for dry and sensitive skin and helps to treat a variety of common skin conditions.
 However, like most other carrier oils, these benefits on the skin come at a cost and should be exercised when using this oil for your skincare.